Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 2) Install Notes Base
 3) Install Notes Fix Pack
 4) Install Notes Hot Fix

+Right now, I recommend to manually install Notes on top of Crossover as the Sikulix Scripts are fragile and may not always work due to the fragility of the Sikulix Scripts and the environment it is run in.

 Later this is likley to be simplied to a Single task that calls each of these.
 This should open and install the the files you provided the VM, and setup the bottle with Notes.